 Where to Study Show Production in the US

-Full Sail University, located in Florida, sees enormous career possibilities that can come from studying show production including positions as Audio, AV and Lighting technicians, Backstage and Pyrotechnics assistants, and stagehands.
-At Full Sail, you can major show production, but you can also choose courses of study such as writing, acting, journalism, theater and communication.
-You could also expand you repertoire by studying music business at Berklee College of Music or see what it takes to make it in the recording industry in Middle Tennessee State University's state-of-the-art studios.
+You could expand you repertoire by studying music business at Berklee College of Music, become fluent in the universal language of music at Full Sail University, or see what it takes to make it in the recording industry in Middle Tennessee State University's state-of-the-art studios.
 Wherever you choose to study, you are sure to take courses in media arts, recording, music history and business.
 A successful producer will also need to be able to communicate with and lead others, so courses in public speaking and written communication will also serve you well.

 Types of Jobs in Show Production